sobusy0304/react-tutorial/README.md

 Clickevent - handling click event <br/>
 Hook - using useState to handle hook event <br/>
 onChangeEvent - using usestate to handle the onchange event in the html <br/>
+ColorPicker - a real app to handle the hook and onchangeevent <br/>
+Updaterfunction - a function that using for setting anything into queue list which as c => c + 1 <br/>